krishnajhapate/skillswap-frontend/CONTRIBUTING.md

 # Contribution Guidelines

-Learn Bloom is an open source project, and contributions of any kind are welcome and appreciated.
+Skill Swap is an open source project, and contributions of any kind are welcome and appreciated.
 Feel free to open bug tickets and make feature requests.
 Easy bugs and features will be tagged with the `good first issue` label.

 ## Issues